onflapp/gs-desktop/README.md

 ### 1. Install Dependencies

 The desktop relies on many other libraries and binaries to work as intended.
 This step is more important than you might realize at first.
-As many build systems use autoconfig to find dependencies, a missing dependency will not necessarily result in failed build.
-It might however cause all kind of weird runtime problems or desktop now working as intended.
+As many build systems use autoconfig to find dependencies, a missing dependency will not necessarily result in failed build but it might cause all kind of weird runtime problems or desktop now working as intended.

 There is a script you can use to help you install all that is needed.